Dommss/2DSurvivorsCourse/README.md

 - Game created in Godot Engine

 !!!
 THIS IS NOT A COMMERCIAL RELEASE !!!
-Credit for the assets and sprites goes to Kenney (https://www.kenney.nl/) Credit for the background goes to Cainos (https://cainos.itch.io/)
+Credit for the assets and sprites goes to Kenney (https://www.kenney.nl/).
+Credit for the background and decoration assets goes to Cainos (https://cainos.itch.io/).